visdesignlab/workforce-frontend/frontend/userDocs.md

 - `Description`: A description for your model.

 These are also documented in the "Click For Help" button dialog.

+When running a model, it can take an hour or more, during which time, you should **not** close the page or your model may not run fully.

 ## User Management